'It Takes a Cosmos to Make a Human'

 [music: “Glasstop” by Jon Hopkins]

-I’m Krista Tippett, and this is On Being.
-Today, with astronomer Jill Tarter.
-She’s a co-founder of SETI — the search for extraterrestrial intelligence.
-SETI doesn’t look for habitable planets or mere signs of life — but for signs of the technology of advanced civilizations in the cosmos.
-Carl Sagan was inspired to write the the main character in his novel Contact after knowing Jill Tarter as a young scientist.
+I’m Krista Tippett, and this is On Being, today with astronomer Jill Tarter.
+She is a co-founder of SETI, the search for extraterrestrial intelligence.
+SETI doesn’t look for habitable planets or mere signs of life, but for signs of the technology of advanced civilizations in the cosmos.
+Carl Sagan was inspired to write the main character in his novel Contact after knowing Jill Tarter as a young scientist.

-Tippett: You’ve spoken about your love of, really, the creativity of the scientific enterprise and that you see, in our time, science providing raw material for all kinds of new forms of expression, also, in the humanities, and that you — as a scientist, you get to never stop asking, “Why?” [laughs]
+You’ve spoken about your love of, really, the creativity of the scientific enterprise, and that you see in our time, science providing raw material for all kinds of new forms of expression also, in the humanities, and that you — as a scientist, you get to never stop asking, “Why?” [laughs]

 Tippett: I’m curious how that framework that you have shifts the way you follow something like politics, which — especially right now, in the adolescence of Earth — it feels very adolescent.
 And people are fixated on it.